AimanCheong/MCTE_4342_Embedded_System_Design/Weekly Assessments and Exercises/Week 4/README.md

-#Exercise for Week 4 Slide for Embedded System Design
+#Exercise for Week 4 Slide for Embedded System Design.

 Exercise list: